google/alligator2/README.md

 Furthermore, _all_ available reviews in BigQuery will be used _only_ for the first run of the sentiment analysis.
 Once the analysis is complete, an empty file named `sentiments_lastrun` will be created in the application's root directory, and this file's modification timestamp will be used for subsequent sentiment analysis runs so that only non-analyzed reviews are taken into consideration.
 Delete the file to rerun the analysis on all available reviews.

-Finally, you can use the `--language` CLI flag to set the desired language that the Cloud Natural Language API should use for the sentiment analysis.
+In terms of language processing, you can use the `--language` CLI flag to set the desired language that the Cloud Natural Language API should use for the sentiment analysis.
 This is particularly useful for reviews which may contain multiple languages.
 Refer to [this post](https://cloud.google.com/natural-language/docs/languages) for a list of languages supported by the API.
 You might need to deactivate one or more of the text annotation [features](https://cloud.google.com/natural-language/docs/reference/rest/v1/documents/annotateText#Features) in [api.py](api.py) accordingly if your language is not yet supported.

+Finally, using the topic extraction feature requires the sentiment analysis to be enabled (i.e., you can't run the topic extraction with the --no_sentiment flag).
+This particular use case will generate a file named `cluster_labels.txt` with a list of recommended topics based on word repetition in the reviews dataset.
+You can fine tune this list and add your own terms.
+If this file exists, it will be read by the tool and used as a list of topics to cluster reviews in, otherwise, the file will be recreated and the process will use the most frequent list of nouns.

 ## Authors